 - Use a greasy moisturising cream on the skin, e.g. petroleum jelly.

-- Antiviral tablets may be required if the infection is severe, recurs frequently.
-Occasionally antiviral treatment may need to be given by injection if the patient is unwell.
+- Antiviral tablets may be required if the infection is severe or recurs frequently.
+Occasionally, if a patient is very unwell, antiviral treatment may be given via a drip.

 Where can I get more information about herpes simplex?

 For details of source materials used please contact the Clinical Standards Unit (email@example.com).

 This leaflet aims to provide accurate information about the subject and is a consensus of the views held by representatives of the British Association of Dermatologists: individual patient circumstances may differ, which might alter both the advice and course of therapy given to you by your doctor.

 This leaflet has been assessed for readability by the British Association of Dermatologists’ Patient Information Lay Review Panel